Describe A Piece Of Art You Like: IELTS Speaking Cue Card

 What emotions does the painting evoke for you?

-How has your sister's art influenced your view on painting?
+How does your sister's art influence your view on creativity?

 Band 6-7